 - Follow them on social media

 - Reach out to your regional representative to ask a great question

 - Go to the college’s information session at your school if they host one (this is a big one!)

 - Attend a regional information session hosted by that college (many are being offered virtually now)

 And, when you are planning visits, whether in-person or virtual, be strategic: don’t just visit the schools in the top of your range.
-Make sure to show your target and safety schools that you’re serious about them.
+Make sure to show your target and likely schools that you’re serious about them.

 How do I know if a school tracks demonstrated interest?

 Time to get nerdy again: while many schools don’t proclaim on their websites that they track interest, they do have that information buried on their websites in something called the Common Data Set, a public set of institutional records that many colleges and universities opt into.
 In this set of information, there’s a chart that shows what factors the school considers in its admissions process, including demonstrated interest.
 Usually, you can quickly find this information by searching “[Insert College Name] Common Data Set.”
 Nearly all colleges and universities make it easy to find, with a few notable exceptions (cough, Columbia).

 The bottom line: You don’t need to run out and visit every college under the sun, but we do recommend being thoughtful (and creative!) about demonstrating interest in as many of the colleges on your list as possible.

 If you don’t want to take a deep dive into college websites and statistics or need help in the process, contact us.
 We are here to support you on this journey.